-We gratefully thank our prestigious line up of judges for their generous time and considered deliberations to help find the winners of the 2018 National Car Club Awards.
+We gratefully thank our panel of expert judges for their generous time and considered deliberations to help find the winners of the 2019 National Car Club Awards.
+Thanks also to our celebrity host Mike Brewer for joining us to oversee proceedings at the NCCA Dinner.

 Editor, Practical Classics Magazine